Ryan-the-hito/Raspberry/README.md

 3. If you click an option to let Raspberry clear the cache and re-index, do not click this button repeatedly and do not exit the application before the cache is completed.

-4. If you are going to transfer the layout from macOS 15 to macOS 26 (Tahoe), it is **highly recommended that you should not update your system before installing this app.** Instead, a user is expected to:
+4. If you are going to transfer the layout from macOS 15 to macOS 26 (Tahoe), it is **highly recommended that you should not update your system before installing this app:**

-- Installing and launching Raspberry on macOS 15;
+- Install and launch Raspberry on macOS 15;
 - Click "Back up Launchpad groups to Raspberry";
 - Update your system to macOS 26;
 - Start Raspberry and everything just looks familiar.